TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 I survey the surroundings, looking for clues to what awaits in the tin sheds, the mangy stray dogs, the clucking chickens, and the barefoot children dribbling a can toward a makeshift soccer goal.

-I’m not the kind of traveler who goes off the beaten tourist path.
-Often, I choose the experience that will make me most invisible, and allow me to observe without the discomfort of participation.
-I prefer to wander the outskirts of a culture, safe among unabashed tourist attractions and English-language menus.
+I’m not the type of traveler who goes off the beaten tourist path.
+Often, I choose the experience that will make me most invisible and allow me to observe without the discomfort of participation.
+I prefer to wander the outskirts of culture, safe among unabashed tourist attractions and English-language menus.
 Museums are my haven.
 And yet, I find myself in this remote location.

-When my friends asked if I’d like to come to a tomb unveiling in KwaZulu-Natal, I hesitated, but only for a moment.
+When my friends asked if I’d like to attend a tomb unveiling in KwaZulu-Natal, I hesitated, but only momentarily.
 My usual insecurities plagued me, but I love South Africa, and I knew this could give me insight deeper than what I could gain from a museum exhibit.

-Any social situation is a dance, and its rhythms come naturally to many.
+Any social situation is a dance; its rhythms come naturally to many.
 Not me.
 At a tomb unveiling in KwaZulu-Natal, the dance is one I’ve never seen before, and I’m not sure my body can even move that way.

-I just need a few extra moments to watch, and get some of the basic steps down.
-Just a few extra moments of invisibility.
+I need a few extra moments to watch and learn some basic steps — just a few moments of invisibility.

 Part of my shyness stems from a fear of offending others in an unfamiliar culture.
-A ritual of such magnitude does not seem the most appropriate environment in which to become an inquisitive tourist.
+A ritual of such magnitude does not seem the most appropriate environment for becoming a curious tourist.
 But I needn’t have worried.
-What I experience is a celebration of life rather than a mourning of death, and everyone's excited to answer my questions — even though unasked — and ask me their own.
+What I experience is a celebration of life rather than mourning death, and everyone's excited to answer my questions — even though unasked — and ask me their own.

 Everyone wants to know how I feel about the tomb unveiling.
 Am I enjoying myself?
-Considering the somber atmosphere of an American funeral, I’m not sure how I’m supposed to feel at a tomb unveiling, but I venture a "Yes," and that seems to be the right answer.
+Considering the somber atmosphere of an American funeral, I’m not sure how I’m supposed to feel at a tomb unveiling.
+However, I ventured to say "Yes," which was the proper answer.

 What I am witnessing isn’t a funeral, exactly.
-The time of mourning is over, and now, we celebrate.
-The family welcomes back to the home the ancestral spirit, a spirit highly involved in the happenings of the living.
-Spirits often appear in dreams, their influence witnessed in a bout of the flu, the birth of a child, or the passing by of a snake.
-They are, in many ways, more relevant in day-to-day life than the Zulu Supreme Being, who does not seem to absorb himself in mortal affairs.
-He remains distant, and the ceremonies and offerings are not really meant for him.
+The time of mourning is over, and now, the communiting celebrates life.
+The family welcomes the ancestral spirit back home, a spirit highly involved in the happenings of the living.
+Spirits often appear in dreams, and their influence is experienced as the birth of a child, or the passing by of a snake.
+In many ways, they are more relevant in day-to-day life than the Zulu Supreme Being, who does not seem to absorb himself in mortal affairs.
+He remains distant, and the ceremonies and offerings are not meant for him.
 The daily emphasis remains on the ancestors, the family, and the group.
 The Supreme Being’s intermediaries, the ancestral spirits, keep an eye on the living.
 The daily power is in the collective.

 The collective holds court among the living as well.
 Rarely are rituals private.
-In the rural areas, families often function as one unit, working together, playing together, and living together.
+In rural areas, families often function as one unit, working, playing, and living together.

 Even extroverted travelers face this dilemma: Where do we draw the line between participation and intrusion?
-When are we shying away due to cultural sensitivity, and when due to our insecurity?
+When are we shying away due to cultural sensitivity, and when is it due to our insecurity or the feeling of being an inherent outsider?

-It’s instinct to rebel against what’s foreign to us, and I think most Americans cope by creating their own little Americas abroad.
-We want to see and do new things, but once we get the chance, we tour within a self-prescribed barrier.
-Engaging with a new community seems overwhelming.
+It’s instinct to rebel against what’s foreign to us.
+I think most Americans cope by creating their own little Americas abroad.
+We want to see and do new things, but once we get the chance, we enclose ourselves within a self-prescribed barrier, a sort of reversion to a more conforting womb.
+Engaging with a new community feels overwhelming on many levels.

-I’m in Africa!
-But it’s difficult for me to truly be present here, in my bubble of comfort and normalcy and Westernization.
-I create a home out of my own perspectives against surroundings startlingly different from my own.
-For any American, I think, it’s hard to have an un-American experience abroad.
+I’m am right now in Africa!
+But it’s difficult for me to truly be present here, in my bubble of comfort, normalcy, and all connected to modern Westernization.
+I create a home from my own perspectives to protect me from surroundings startlingly different from mine.
+I cannot help sensing that it is very hard or even frightening for many Americans to have an un-American experience abroad.

 And then I’m jolted into this Africa by a rhino sighting, or the peacock in my backyard, or a group of Zulu women stroking my blond hair and introducing me as a particular friend.